Personal Property Protection

 We recommend that you determine in advance if your possessions are covered by homeowner's insurance while you are on campus.
 Some policies have riders that allow coverage of personal possessions away from the insured home; others do not.
 If your property is not already covered by insurance, we strongly encourage you to obtain coverage for your stay in the residence halls.
 The University of Michigan assumes no liability for loss, theft or damage to personal property.

 Make a list of credit cards and valuable personal items—before you move to campus—so that in the event of loss, theft or damage, you have the information you need to file an insurance claim or work with the police.
 Print out our Personal Property Inventory card to capture the necessary information in a hard-copy form.
 Keep a copy for yourself and keep another in a safe, secure place, preferably with a trusted friend or family member.
-Property Inventory cards are also available at any Community Center.

 Label Expensive Items

-Engrave your name or other identifying marks on personal property such as latops, tablets, iPods and televisions.
+Engrave your name or other identifying marks on personal property such as laptops, tablets, iPods and televisions.
 This gives police concrete evidence of ownership.
 It can also deter criminal activity since ID etching makes it more difficult to sell stolen property.

 Secure Cash, Valuables And Belongings